-However, should both parties choose to appeal and choose different methods, the vice president of academic and student development services will make the decision.
+However, should both parties choose to appeal and choose different methods, the Vice President of Academic and Student Success will make the decision.

 - B. The Student-Faculty Judiciary Committee Consists of the following members: - 1.
 One (1) dean appointed by the president.
-The dean will serve as chairman of the committee - 2.
-Three (3) faculty members appointed by the president
+The

-3. Three (3) students appointed by the president of the Student Government Association.
+- dean will serve as chairman of the committee. - 2.
+Three (3) faculty members appointed by the president. - 3.
+Three (3) students appointed by the president of the Student Government Association.
 (See sect.
 3, Article II of Student Government Constitution).